Mylifeismyhome/Websocket-Rust/README.md

 # Websocket-Rust

-This repository provides a Rust wrapper around a C-based WebSocket implementation, exposing it as a shared library with a C-compatible API.
-It enables projects written in C, C++, or other FFI-friendly languages to easily integrate WebSocket capabilities powered by Rust.
+This repository integrates a C-based WebSocket implementation into a Rust project using FFI.
+The core WebSocket logic is implemented entirely in C and included as a Git submodule.
+Rust bindings are generated from the C headers using `bindgen`.

 ## 🧩 Structure

 This project uses a Git submodule:

-- [`Websocket`](https://github.com/Mylifeismyhome/Websocket): A C-based WebSocket implementation.
+- [`Websocket`](https://github.com/Mylifeismyhome/Websocket): A C-based WebSocket implementation with a C API.

 ## 📦 Features

-- Wraps a C WebSocket library with Rust.
+- Integrates a C WebSocket library directly into Rust.
-- Exposes a C-compatible API via a shared library (`.so`, `.dll`, `.dylib`).
-- Uses [`bindgen`](https://docs.rs/bindgen/latest/bindgen/) to generate C bindings for Rust.
+- Uses `bindgen` to generate Rust FFI bindings from C headers.
-- Enables FFI-friendly WebSocket communication.
+- Builds a shared Rust library using the C backend.

 ## 🚀 Getting Started